COVID-19 notice: How we keep you safe

 Where should I look for cockroaches?

-If you suspect that you have cockroaches, but haven’t seen them at night scurrying around, then check in the following areas:
+If you suspect that you have cockroaches, check in the following areas:

 • Kitchens: In cupboards and under the sink, fridge, freezer and dishwasher, even inside appliances